 Most entrepreneurs do not start a business because they love managing payroll, but without it, a business simply cannot survive.
-How to manage payroll is a hard task that many small business owners learn too late, and only after sacrificing enormous amounts of time and energy on a process that needs to be handled both intelligently and with thorough planning.
+Learning how to manage payroll is a hard task that many small business owners learn too late.
+Getting payroll done right can make a business more agile and, in turn, act more like a large organization.

 Is DIY the Best Approach?